bernard-elhagin/dotfiles/vim/vimfiles/bundle/diffconflicts/README.md

     git config --global mergetool.keepBackup false
     ```

+    Or, if you'd prefer to always open both the diff view and the history view
+    call `DiffConflictsWithHistory` instead:

+    ```
+    git config --global mergetool.diffconflicts.cmd 'vim -c DiffConflictsWithHistory "$MERGED" "$BASE" "$LOCAL" "$REMOTE"'
+    ```

 3. During a merge you can call `:DiffConflictsShowHistory` to open a new tab
-    containing the merge base and each full version of the conflict to aid in
+    containing the merge BASE and full copies of the LOCAL and REMOTE versions
+    of the conflicted file.
+This can help to understand the history or intent
+    behind the conflicting changes to help you decide how best to combine the
+    changes.

-    understanding the history behind each change.
-(This is not opened by
-    default so that Vim starts more quickly.)
+    This tab is not opened by default so that Vim starts more quickly.